 - Assign a full-time financial coach to support each of the organizations by working with individuals to achieve more aggressive financial security outcomes, such as reducing debt, improving credit scores, and saving consistently.

-Now through October 31st, the Clinic is accepting Letters of Interest from housing nonprofits based in San Diego, Los Angeles, San Francisco, and Sacramento, CA; Seattle, WA; and Washington D.C.
-Click here to complete a Letter of Interest, or email email@example.com to learn more about how your organization can get involved.
+The Clinic is accepting Letters of Interest on a rolling basis from housing nonprofits based in San Diego, Los Angeles, San Francisco, and Sacramento, CA; Seattle, WA; and Washington D.C.
+Click here to complete a Letter of Interest, or email firstname.lastname@example.org to learn more about how your organization can get involved.

 HomeBOOST is made possible by a generous grant from Wells Fargo.